Skip to content

 • Al Hawr

-Al Hawr offers Lebanese cuisine, often served family-style, with kebobs, hummus, and falafel, in a modern space in South Waterfront.
+Al Hawr offers Lebanese cuisine — often served family-style, featuring favorites like kebabs, hummus and falafel — in a modern space in the South Waterfront neighborhood.

 • Bamboo Grove Hawaiian Grille